paypal/nemo-drivex/README.md

 Selenium webdriver extensions for Nemo automation framework.
 Adapts JSON-formatted locator objects to common selenium-webdriver operations.

+Unless you plan to get your hands dirty and author your own 'view' plugin (see [nemo-view](https://github.com/paypal/nemo-view)), you probably won't be interacting with nemo-drivex directly, besides adding it as a dependency and adding it to your nemo-plugins.json config.
+If you are planning to use nemo-view, just start with the docs there.

 ## Installation

 1. Please install nemo to your project as described here: https://github.com/paypal/nemo/blob/master/README.md